 By Marcy Prendergast, LMT

 Marcy Prendergast, LMT, specializes in Deep Tissue, Sports Massage, Trigger Point Therapy, Cupping, and Active and Passive Release Techniques.
+She is also a FAKTR Certified Provider.
 She enjoys working with patients to find the root of their pain and dysfunction and get them feeling and moving better.